liranha/People-detection/README.md

 # People-detection

-this project contains a face or body detection application, in android. using the android NDK, in c++ to get a real time results. this project is under construction and i would like to develop it to more functions, such as face recognition, etc...
+this android application contains a face or body detection, decided by the user. the detection algorithm is implemented in c++, by android NDK, OpenCV, for real time detection. this project is under construction and i would like to develop it for a greater functionality, such as face recognition, etc...